 - I'll introduce myself to key partners in other departments and learn their expectations for someone in my role.

-- I will focus my interaction on staff who are positive about the company and work environment.
+- I will focus my interactions on staff who are positive about the company and work environment.

 - I will treat all staff with respect.
 I have found in the past that support staff, as well as management, have been very helpful as I adjusted to new positions.

-In general, relating examples of how you adjusted quickly and effectively when starting a new job in the past can be an effective way to prove your track record of onboarding into a new company.
+Be specific.
+Relating examples of how you adjusted quickly and effectively when starting a new job in the past can be an effective way to prove your track record of onboarding into a new company.
+Be as specific as possible when crafting your story—what challenges did you face when starting your job, and how did you demonstrate your ability to get up to speed quickly?

-Use this question as an opportunity to demonstrate the research you've done on the company and the specific role—the answer for a position at a start-up company with a flat organizational structure may be very different than the response for a company governed by a top-down management.
-It's also appropriate to mention specific tasks or projects you'd like to accomplish and perhaps mention how you implemented similar projects at a prior position and what the result was.
+Demonstrate your knowledge.
+Use this question as an opportunity to show the research you've done on the company and the specific role.
+The answer for a position at a start-up company with a flat organizational structure may be very different than the response for a company governed by a top-down management.
+It's also appropriate to mention specific tasks or projects you'd like to accomplish and perhaps discuss how you implemented similar projects at a prior position and what the result was.